rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/canprobe.md

   **STOPID**

   The CAN ID to stop the CAN scan.
-If no STOPID is specified it will only scan one ID (STARTID)
+If no STOPID is specified it will only scan one ID (STARTID).

   **FUZZ**

-  If true the data segment will iterate through all possiblities (0-255)
+  If true the data segment will iterate through all possiblities (0-255).

   **PROBEVALUE**

   The value to put at each data segment.
 The default is 0xFF.
-When Fuzz is enabled this value is ignored
+When Fuzz is enabled this value is ignored.

   **PADDING**